Financial Aid & Scholarships

 • Go to Student Loans to complete any necessary Entrance Counseling and Master Promissory Notes (these are both required in order to receive federal student loans)

-• If you will be enrolled less than fulltime submit an enrollment revision form
+• If you will be enrolled less than full-time, update your expected enrollment in your financial aid self-service portal.

 *You may accept all or a portion of aid awarded to you.
 You are also not required to accept the maximum loan amount offered to you.
 To borrow a lesser amount, indicate the total amount of loan you wish to borrow for the academic year.
 When deciding what amount to accept, please note that your loans must be divided up equally throughout the academic year.